Last updated on June 2, 2023 at 01:32 pm

 Other key barriers to effective employee comms include:

-- A lack of budget to afford adequate headcount or the right communication tools.
+- A lack of budget to afford adequate headcount or the right employee communication tools.

 - Comms teams that are too small, which makes it difficult to make time for certain key tasks like gathering employee feedback or measuring campaign and content performance.